 Plane travel is rough on the sleep schedule, not to mention the body.
 Luckily, travel pillows have come a long way since their itchy origins, as evidenced by the OstrichPillow Light.
 This wraparound cushion can be worn as a sleep mask or neck pillow, creating a handy micro-environment in which you can catch some genuine shuteye.
 The plush, inviting interior is a napper’s delight, even if you look like a twisted Tim Burton character while wearing the thing.

 Boco BRUX Pour Over Coffee System

 A morning without coffee is a nonstarter — literally.
-Of course, this can be a tricky proposition if you’re camping or otherwise cut off from accessible caffeine, and that’s exactly why you need the BRUX personal java system.
+Of course, this can be a tricky proposition if you’re camping or otherwise cut off from accessible caffeine, and that’s exactly why you need the BRUX personal java system this Father’s Day.
 Simply pull out the retractable cone, pop in a filter, sprinkle your coffee grounds and add hot water.
 Three minutes you’ll be enjoying a steamy mug of barista-level joe.
 Meanwhile, your fellow campers will still be figuring out how to unzip their tents from the inside.